 A new return, filed during the return period, may also be made by the taxpayer to declare a different value from the existing value where the taxpayer is dissatisfied with the current value placed on the property by the Board of Tax Assessors.
 This initiates the taxpayer's appeal process if the declared value is not accepted by the Board of Tax Assessors.

 Mobile/Manufactured Home Permits

-Mobile home owners desiring to declare a different value from the existing value on the home have 45 days to file an appeal with the Board of Tax Assessors.
+Mobile home owners desiring to declare a different value from the existing value on the home have 45 days from the "Printed" date on the tax bill to file an appeal with the Board of Tax Assessors.
 If a taxpayer is dissatisfied with the value change or corrections, the taxpayer has the right to appeal to the Board of Equalization within 21 days of the date of the notice.

 Homeowner's Tax Relief Grant